 US Nanny Institute on July 15, 2020

 In today’s world, America’s children can be very isolated from their peers.
 They may not have close friendships and may rarely see other children outside of school, unless it is an organized after school activity or a rare “play date” arranged totally by the parents.
 The whole concept of spontaneous play seems nonexistent.
 Today’s children rarely have free time to just hang out and talk with their friends and are missing these types of opportunities to develop their social skills.
+Fear not, parents and nannies can help children find and value frienships.

 There are several reasons for this.
 First, children have so much entertainment available on a variety of platforms that they often do not realize they lack in peer-to-peer interactions.
 Playing games online with friends is not the same experience as playing with friends in person.
 Also, parents today may not let their children out of their sight because of the fear they will be abducted.
 Another reason that children spend less time with their friends is the increased pressure for them to excel academically and their participation in organized extracurricular activities such as sports, student government and drama.

 Childhood friends are crucial to a child’s healthy physical, social and emotional wellbeing.
 Studies show that children who play frequently with active friends are far more likely to be physically active.
-Physical activity reduces rates of obesity and boosts development of a child’s fine and gross motor skills.
+Physical activity reduces rates of obesity and boosts the development of a child’s fine and gross motor skills.
 It also leads to less stress and better sleeping.

 For children, making friends is a vital part of growing up and an essential part of their social development.
 While not every child has to be the most popular child in the class, it is important for children to make friends so they can learn how to handle relationships.
 This teaches social skills such as empathy, negotiation, fairness, and social competence.